 What Is Interlibrary Loan?

-Interlibrary loan is service which enables library patrons to borrow print materials or obtain copies of articles or chapters from other libraries and universities.
+Interlibrary loan is service which enables Law library patrons to obtain books, articles, book chapters and other materials not owned by NYU.
+Our ILL department borrows these materials from other libraries and universities.

-ILL services are available to only NYU Law students and faculty.
-NYU faculty, staff and students are referred to Bobst Library's Interlibrary loan department.
+NYU Law students and faculty.
+Non-law NYU faculty, staff and students should use Bobst Library's ILL services.

 How Do I Request an Interlibrary Loan?

 Go to ILLiad.
-New users should click on First Time Users, scroll to the bottom of the page and click "First Timer Users Click Here."
-Once you have created your account, you may place your request for materials.
+New users should click on First Time Users, scroll to the bottom of the page and click "First Timer Users Click Here" and create an account.
 Before submitting a request, please search the Julius and BobCat catalogs, in order to verify unavailability of your materials at the Law Library or at Bobst Library.

 How to Make Sure Your Emails Get Through to You